QTIM-Lab/fundus_detection_segmentation_pipeline/detection/README.md

 This module shows how to use YOLOv8.
 Specifically, it shows how to create a COCO dataset, how to train the YOLOv8 model on the COCO dataset, and then run inference to create outputs of cropped images if the detection is above a threshold (i.e. it found your optic nerve head).

+## Pretrained YOLO models

+If you just want to do inference, you can use these weights.
+To perform inference, see [step 3](#3-run-inference-with-yolo-model-to-create-cropped-dataset) which refers to the [infer](./scripts/infer/) module

+There are two pretrained YOLO models:

+For stereoscopic images, use: [stereoscopic detection model](https://www.dropbox.com/scl/fi/tk80ctbitkpjeh3c7uzcr/best_stereoscopic.pt?rlkey=xj7odc68vpnv1qpn7nu5jozrw&dl=0)

+For full-fundus images, use: [full fundus detection model](https://www.dropbox.com/scl/fi/plggs9k7nuoo4ncsg4vbx/best_full_fundus.pt?rlkey=laclwxmq248tuay4sz1mz89qc&dl=0)

 # Overview

 At a high level, these are the steps: